yasir2000/openwrt-oldwiki-md/MediaMVPHowTo.rst

 === MediaMVP firmware ===
 The MediaMVP device operates by obtaining boot information from a DHCP server, then downloading its firmware from the network using TFTP into 32Mb of onboard RAM.
 The firmware then retrieves sound and images from the network for display on the TV monitor.

-The MediaMVP Media Center ([http://www.mvpmc.org/index.php?pg=faq mvpmc.org]) is a third-party firmware media player for the Hauppauge MediaMVP.
+The MediaMVP Media Centre ([http://www.mvpmc.org/index.php?pg=faq mvpmc.org]) is a third-party firmware media player for the Hauppauge MediaMVP.
 According to its authors, it is a total replacement for the Hauppauge software and can be booted onto the MediaMVP via tftp; mvpmc supports playing audio (mp3, ogg, wav, ac3) and video (mpeg1, mpeg2) from MythTV or ReplayTV digital video recorders.
-It can also play audio and video via HTTP, NFS, and CIFS and is capable of playing internet radio via SlimServer.
+It can also play audio and video via HTTP, NFS, and CIFS and is capable of playing internet radio via !SlimServer.
 It can also display images (jpg, bmp, png) via NFS and CIFS.

 This firmware is available under GPL at http://mvpmc.sourceforge.net and is documented [http://www.mvpmc.org/mvpmc-HOWTO-singlehtml.html here] and [http://mvpmc.wikispaces.com/howto_boot_OpenWRT here].
 Network boot support for this device is provided by OpenWRT Kamikaze [https://dev.openwrt.org/browser/packages/net/mvprelay here].